vzvezda/asyncdrop/article/async-dest.md

 ```

-While the `nested_loop()`  supposed to be invoked from Future's `fn drop(&mut self)`  it is not a requirement and in the code examples it is invoked whenever it convenient for clarity.
+While the `nested_loop()`  supposed to be invoked from Future's `fn drop(&mut self)`  it is not a requirement and in the code examples of this article it is invoked whenever it convenient for clarity.

 So what we can see: